junxit/us-congress-bills-114/metadata.md

 - 2015-05-08 — Placed on the Union Calendar, Calendar No. 77.
 - 2015-05-08 — Reported by the Committee on Judiciary.
 H. Rept.
 114-109, Part I.
 - 2015-05-08 — Reported by the Committee on Judiciary.
 H. Rept.
 114-109, Part I.
+- 2015-05-12 — Rules Committee Resolution H. Res.
+255 Reported to House.
+Providing for consideration of H.R.
+1735, H.R.
+36, and H.R.
+2048
+- 2015-05-13 — Considered as unfinished business. (consideration: CR H2939-2940)
+- 2015-05-13 — Considered under the provisions of rule H. Res.
+255. (consideration: CR H2901-2923)
+- 2015-05-13 — DEBATE - The House proceeded with one hour of debate on H.R.
+2048.
+- 2015-05-13 — House amendment offered
+- 2015-05-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-13 — On passage Passed by the Yeas and Nays: 338 - 88 (Roll No. 224).
+- 2015-05-13 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+2048, the Chair put the question on adoption of the bill and by voice vote announced that the ayes had prevailed.
+Mr. Goodlatte demanded the yeas and nays, and the Chair postponed further proceedings on adoption of the bill until a time to be announced.
+- 2015-05-13 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 338 - 88 (Roll No. 224).
+- 2015-05-13 — Providing for consideration of H.R.
+1735, H.R.
+36, and H.R.
+2048
+- 2015-05-13 — Rule H. Res.
+255 passed House.
+- 2015-05-13 — The previous question was ordered pursuant to the rule. (consideration: CR H2923)